aruneshmee/EV3-Robot-Project-Spring-2019/README.md

 For the final demo, our robot was supposed to navigate freely in a hallway.
 Moreover, it's job was to scan all the boxes and then pick up a box with particular barcode and bring it back to origin.

+Here are some general guidelines:

+More information can be found in the Project5_details pdf.

 Mr. Traficant, and his HealthCare Solutions team at Harris Corporation, has drafted some very general attributes for a record retrieving robot.
 These include the ability to: